 If you have a car with up-to-date insurance and a working smartphone, you can earn money by driving with Grubhub.
 Similar to DoorDash, Uber Eats and other food delivery services, Grubhub hires freelancers to complete deliveries in exchange for per-delivery pay and customer tips.

 Before you get started, consider these four things to know about driving for Grubhub:

 Grubhub is a food delivery service that lets customers order from nearby restaurants.
 Once a customer places an order, the nearest Grubhub driver is alerted to pick it up and deliver it.

 There are two different apps for Grubhub: the food delivery app for customers (iOS and Android) and the driver app for freelancers (iOS and Android).
 Both apps are free to download, and accounts are free to create.
 Of course, if you’re interested in becoming a driver for Grubhub, you’ll need the driver app.

 How Much Do Grubhub Drivers Make?

 As a Grubhub driver, you’re able to choose when and how often you work.
 Because of that flexibility, earnings vary greatly between one Grubhub driver and another.
 How much you can make will also depend on where you’re delivering and what times of day you’re working.
-I tried to pick up shifts around lunch and dinner.
-In my experience, you can expect to earn anywhere from $15-$20 an hour.
+Try to pick up shifts around lunch and dinner as well as on the weekends in order to maximize your earnings.

-Over the course of three weeks, I drove for about five hours each week.
+When I drove for Grubhub myself a few years ago, I delivered for about five hours per week over the course of three weeks.
 I ended up making about $17 an hour and averaged around $85 each week.
 Below, you can see a breakdown of my earnings from one of those weeks.

 Grubhub sometimes offers bonuses, challenges, sweepstakes and other incentives that can boost your pay.
 These offers vary throughout the year and from one location to the next.
 Still, they can make a big difference in your total pay!